temporalio/reference-app-orders-go/README.md

 You will then be able to access the OMS web application at
 <http://localhost:5173/> and the Temporal Web UI at
 <http://localhost:8080/>.
 In the OMS web application, select
-the **User** role, submit an order (we recommend order #1 to start), and then return to select the **Courier** role and process.
+the **User** role, and then submit an order (we recommend choosing order #1 to start).
+Next, return the main page of
+the web application, select the **Courier** role, locate the shipments corresponding to your order, and then click the **Dispatch** and **Deliver** buttons to complete the process.
 As you proceed with each of these steps, be sure to refresh the Temporal Web UI so that you can see the Workflows created and updated as a result.

-## Finding Your Way Around
+## Find Your Way Around
 This repository provides four subdirectories of interest:

 | Directory                                             | Description                                                       |